-30. Withdrawal or Resignation During Formal Resolution Process

-If a Respondent withdraws from the University before the Formal Resolution Process has been concluded, a notice will be sent to the student stating that he or she is alleged to have violated University policy, that the resolution process will continue.
-A letter will also be sent to the University Registrar, and also to the registrar or academic dean of the school/college in which the student was enrolled indicating that such proceedings are pending.
+30. Withdrawal or Resignation During Formal Resolution Process academic dean of the school/college in which the student was enrolled indicating that such proceedings are pending.
 If the student attempts to re-enroll before the matter is resolved, the Registrar will notify the Title IX Coordinator or a Deputy Title IX Coordinator.
 The matter must be fully resolved before the student may re-enroll at the University.